mfaani/mfaani/content/posts/should-i-always-use-barrier-flag.md

 https://developer.apple.com/videos/play/wwdc2017/706/

 ## Credits
-Huge shout out to [David Smith](https://twitter.com/Catfish_Man).
+Huge shout out to the anonymous engineer.
 This post is all just me copying/piecing his answers to my questions.